jeffhernandez1995/jeffhernandez1995.github.io/_posts/2024-02-26-video-loading.md

 You can see the results in table format [here](https://github.com/jeffhernandez1995/video-loading).
 ![results](https://raw.githubusercontent.com/jeffhernandez1995/jeffhernandez1995.github.io/master/pictures/results.png)

-We see a significant drop in accuracy.
+We see a significant drop in accuracy, on average approximately 3%.
+If you think about it on 2022 the year VideoMAE came out  the best model was [MVT/H](https://arxiv.org/abs/2201.04288v4) with an accuracy of 89.9

 {% include disqus.html %}